 1. Double check that the brake lever lock is engaged.
 2. Swing your right leg over to the left side of the seat.
 3. Step to the ground on the left side of the ATV.

-How to Handle the ATV (Active Riding Techniques)
+Handling the ATV (Active Riding Techniques)